-The problem with the RX100 III, and high-end compact cameras like it, is that the zoom range is limited.
-This means you're a bit restricted to subject matter, and you might be happy to sacrifice just a little image quality in exchange for a longer zoom range.
-This is why so-called 'travel compacts' are so popular.
+The problem with high-end compact cameras is that the zoom range can be quite is limited.
+If you're happy to sacrifice just a little image quality in exchange for a longer zoom range, then a 'travel compacts' could be the answer.
 These are like regular point and shoot cameras – perfect for novices and casual photographers – but with souped 20x or even 30x zoom lenses.
 The best examples add some more powerful controls, and the Panasonic Lumix ZS50 (called the TZ70 outside the US) is the best of the best.
-In fact, it's half way to being a full-on high-end compact, with manual exposure modes and the ability to shoot raw files too – it even has an electronic viewfinder built in.
-We can't wait to take a look at the brand new TZ80 and TZ100, though.
+In fact, it's halfway to being a full-on high-end compact, with manual exposure modes and the ability to shoot raw files too – it even has an electronic viewfinder built in.